- Military Life Cycle

 For more details on moving overseas with an Individual Education Program, see An Overview of Special Education.

 Visit EFMP & Me to create a customized checklist for your family.
 Review the OCONUS PCS section for tips and resources for your OCONUS move.
-Tune in to Episode 3 of the EFMP Podcast Series, to get additional tips for smoothing your medical and educational transitions when you move.
+Tune in to the EFMP and the Medical Component episode of the Office of Special Needs EFMP podcast series, to get additional tips for smoothing your medical and educational transitions when you move.

 Take advantage of available services offered by EFMP Family Support on your installation.
 Or, call Military OneSource at 800-342-9647 or use live chat to schedule an appointment with a special needs consultant.
 OCONUS/International?
-Click here for calling options.
+View calling options.
 Appointments are available seven days a week.